Become a Share the Beach Volunteer:

 Each year, volunteers take time from May through October to “Share the Beach” with threatened and endangered sea turtles along Alabama’s gulf coast.
 From searching for nests and assisting in hatchling success to public education and lessons to school groups, these volunteers are making a positive difference for our sea turtles and all of Alabama’s coastal ecosystem.

 If you are interested in learning about future volunteer opportunities, please click here to subscribe to the Alabama Coastal Foundation's free updates.
 (We do not give away or sell our contact information.)
-In case you would like to see what the responsibilities are to volunteer for Share the Beach, please click here to watch the 2021 Volunteer Kickoff video.

 Click here to download the 2022 Alabama Sea Turtle Conservation Manual.
 This manual was developed as a user-friendly guide to assist sea turtle volunteers and to ensure that consistent methods are incorporated into team training sessions across the Alabama Gulf Coast.
 While this guide does not substitute for training on the beach, it is a resource that both volunteers and team leaders will find useful as a reference.
 In addition, this manual will be considered U.S. Fish and Wildlife Service protocol that must be followed by all volunteers under the Federal Endangered Species Recovery Permit held by the Alabama Coastal Foundation's Share the Beach program.
 Also, Team Leaders can click here to download the Alabama Sea Turtle Disorientation Form and click here to download the Sea Turtle Obstructed Nesting Attempt Report Form.

 There are many ways to help the endangered sea turtles, but the best way is to educate yourself about sea turtles and what you can do to help!